REWILD-FIRE/rewild_fire_website/content/authors/Orzan/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - University of Udine
-  #- Researchers

 # The order within the user group
-order_groups: 3
+order_groups: 1

 ---

-My main research lines deal with (i) sustainable forest management to increase multiple benefits provided by forests to humans, (ii) the use of remote sensing to monitor forest resources in the context of global change.
-I have collaborated in national and European projects studying the effects land use and land cover change and forest management on biodiversity and carbon sequestration.
-I have also collaborated on projects focused on innovative landscape planning for wildfire risk prevention, with particular reference to large forest fires.
+I deal with ecological issues concerning carbon and nitrogen cycles in agricultural and forestry ecosystems.
+I have collaborated with Italian and foreign research groups engaged in studying the effects of climate change, land use changes and forest management on productivity and carbon sequestration in the context of national and European projects.
+I have also collaborated on projects on possible climate change mitigation techniques in agriculture and forestry as well as on the relationships between biodiversity and ecosystem services.
+I recently collaborated on technology transfer projects in developing countries.